 Prairie Manual Therapy

 Gisèle graduated from the Wellington College of Remedial Massage Therapy in 2002 and has had an active massage therapy practice since.
 In 2003 she specialized in pre and post-natal massage and became a Doula (birth assistant).
-During this time she has had the priviledge of assisting in numerous births.
+During this time she has had the privilege of assisting in numerous births.

+Over the years her passion for manual therapy grew which drove her to take her skills to a new level.
+In 2021, Gisèle graduated from the Canadian College of Osteopathy.
 Her goal is to start incorporating her new found knowledge in osteopathy to her already established massage therapy practice.
 She is dedicated in evolving as a practitioner and in helping her patients find health.

-Tara Beckta RMT
+Tara Beckta, RMT

 Tara graduated from Wellington College of Remedial Massage Therapies in 1997.
 This is where her passion for studying the human body began.
 In 1999 she specialized in pre and post natal massage and had the honour of supporting many families through their birthing journey.
 Tara continues her passion for understanding the human body in yoga teachings and various manual therapies.
 These include 2 years of osteopathic studies at the Canadian College of Osteopathy, visceral manipulation with the Barral Institute, craniosacral therapy with the Upledger Institute, and yoga therapy with Functional Synergy.